Call it what you like –

 It may be as easy as using the existing compartments of your container (like in a medic backpack or utility box) to separate your categories.

-These come in various sizes and colors, making them ideal for color coding and storage.
+Making them ideal for color coding and storage.

 Most are made from water-resistant material, extremely durable, light, and highly packable.